-The Flour Mill is an exciting project aiming to restore the building to its former glory.
-Although it will still provide unique and cool co-working and office spaces right in the heart of Dundee.
-The team at the Flour Mill Dundee are excited and passionate about ensuring the heritage of the building remains.
+The Flour Mill is an exciting project aiming to restore the historical building to its former glory.
+Although it will still provide unique and cool co-working and office spaces right in the heart of Dundee, the team at the Flour Mill Dundee are excited and passionate about ensuring the heritage of the building remains.
 Consequently, part of our work to ensure this happens is to research and know the history.
 This blog digs into the timeline of the building starting in the 1800’s.

 The Industrial Revolution in Dundee

-The industrial revolution in the 19th century, grew Scottish towns and cities vastly.
-Particularly notable is development of the textile, ship building and whaling industries.
+The industrial revolution in the 19th century grew Scottish towns and cities vastly.
+Particularly notable is the development of the textiles, ship building and whaling industries.
 As a result, there was a vast increase in mills in Dundee.
 The city saw a substantial increase in population from around 26,000 people in 1801 to 166,000 people in 1840.
-Flour Mills were a great source of job opportunities.
-In the 19th century bread was a popular and key food source.
+Flour Mills were a great source of job opportunities as bread was a popular and key food source in the 19th Century.

 Castle Flour Mills

-Evidence suggests that The Flour Mill Dundee dates from 1820, At the time it was called Castle Flour Mills.
-The “Castle” aprt inspired by the old Dundee Castle, on which the mill now stands, destroyed by Robert the Bruce back in 1313
+Evidence suggests that the Flour Mill Dundee dates from 1820.
+At the time it was called Castle Flour Mills.
+The “Castle” part inspired by the old medieval Castle of Dundee on which the mill now stands, destroyed by Robert the Bruce back in 1313.

-The Flour Mill was a much bigger building than it is now.
-The building was formerly 7-storey with an attic.
-It seems it was reduced to 5- storey in the later part of the 19th Century.
+The Flour Mill was a much taller building than it is now.
+Formerly 7-storey with an attic, it seems it was reduced to the current 5-storey in the later part of the 19th Century.

-The basement of the building is believed to date back to the 17th century, possibly earlier, the area being at the heart of medievil Dundee.
+The basement of the building is believed to date back to the 17th century, possibly earlier, this area being at the heart of medieval Dundee.
 It is believed that it may have been linked to Castle Hill house and it’s thread making works.

 The first evidence of the struggles of Castle Flour Mills came to light in 1865 where the Mill was put up for let.